-- If the TDS client implements the Cancel Timer, it MUST start the Cancel Timer if the Attention request timeout value is not infinite. - Send an Attention message to the server.
-This indicates to the server that the currently executing request should be aborted.
-If MARS is enabled, the Attention message MUST be passed through to the SMUX layer.
+• If the TDS client implements the Cancel Timer, it MUST start the Cancel Timer if the Attention request timeout value is not infinite.

-• Enter the "Sent Attention" state.
+- Send an Attention message to the server.
+This indicates to the server that the client intends to abort the currently executing request.
+If MARS is enabled, the Attention message MUST be passed through to the SMUX layer. - Enter the "Sent Attention" state.